 2. Who has to install an IID?

-Installing an ignition interlock device is required if you want to get a restricted license.1 If you do not want a restricted license, you do not have to install an IID.
+Installing an ignition interlock device is required if you want to get a restricted license.1 If you do not want a restricted license for early reinstatement of driving privileges, you do not have to install an IID.

 A restricted license is a type of driver’s license.
 It only allows you to drive in certain situations.
-You can get a restricted license after your license has been suspended for DUI.
+You can get a restricted license after your license has been suspended for violating DUI laws.
 Common conditions put on restricted licenses allow you to drive:

 - To and from work or school,